Correlation function metrology for warm dense matter: Recent developments and practical guidelines: Theory

 It is well known from statistical mechanics that one can obtain any ensemble average from the partition function.
 In principle, \Cref{eq:Part_function} enables us to calculate all equilibrium ensemble averages of the system from a trace over the density operator \Cref{eq:Th_avg}.
 This includes the density--density corelation function of the system.
 However, a particularly useful feature of the imaginary-time formalism reveals itself if one expands the partition function into $P$ imaginary-time slices, which allows an accurate evaluation even for complex many-body systems.
 For simplicity, we focus here on the case of distinguishable particles.
 The observations remain the same in the case of indistinguishable particles.
 Let $\mathbf{R} = (\mathbf{r}_1, \mathbf{r}_2, \dots, \mathbf{r}_N)^{T}$ be the shorthand notation to include all spatial integration coordinates of the $N$-particles.
 The corresponding partition function can be expanded by inserting $P-1$ spatial unities into an alternative form

 where $\varepsilon = \beta / P = (P k_B T)^{-1}$ and $P$ denotes the number of the discretizations steps of the imaginary-time axis.
 This expansion is essentially a Wick rotation of the Feynman path-integral \cite{kleinert2009path}.
-Since the Wick rotation preserves all information about the equilibrium system, we must be able to obtain all possible information from it \cite{Dornheim2022Physical}. \Cref{eq:Z_with_paths} describes the paths of multiple particles in imaginary-time that are connected by the high-temperature density-matrix elements $\rho(\mathbf{R}_i,\mathbf{R}_{i+1};\varepsilon)$.
+To reconstruct the dynamic properties of the equilibrium system, one can in theory use an analytic continuation\cite{chuna2025dualformulationmaximumentropy}, which is a challenging practical task. \Cref{eq:Z_with_paths} describes the paths of multiple particles in imaginary-time that are connected by the high-temperature density-matrix elements $\rho(\mathbf{R}_i,\mathbf{R}_{i+1};\varepsilon)$.
 A conceptual picture of this is shown in \Cref{fig:ITCF_concept}.

 This is the starting point of how to derive highly efficient sampling schemes for the partition function such as path-integral Monte Carlo (PIMC) \cite{boninsegni1,boninsegni2}.